Here's how to practice effective change management in software development projects, every time, any time.

-Identifying the type of change is critical for establishing communication with everyone involved in the change management process, getting authorization, calculating the risks, etc. The whole team needs to be on the same page so that proper steps are taken for the organization's health.
+Identifying the type of change is critical for establishing communication with everyone involved in the project change management process, getting authorization, calculating the risks, etc. The whole team needs to be on the same page so that proper steps are taken for the organization's health.

 Discuss and Prioritize the Changes

-Don't introduce too much change at once.
+Even though software development and management are inseparable, don't introduce too much change at once.
 Sometimes, your organization can't support too many changes, or your customers can't accept too much change.